glennsl/reason-react-quick-start/quick-start.md

 As you plod along you might start wondering how JSX handles the out-of-the-box HTML elements, or uncapitalized components more generally.
 If you're really curious you might have noticed that `<div foo=bar>child1 child2</div>` desugars `div foo::bar children::[child1, child2] () [@JSX]`.
 So where's the `div` function?
 It actually doesn't exist.
 The `[@JSX]` annotation invokes some even more arcane black magic, a ppx transform that translates that into `ReactDOMRe.createElement "div" props::(ReactDOMRe.props foo::bar ()) [|child1, child2|];`

 So why is the middle step even there?
-I suspect it's in order to decouple the JSX from rehydrate and its ReactDOMRe module.
+I suspect it's in order to decouple the JSX from Reason-React and its ReactDOMRe module.
 Not sure how you'd avoid the ppx in practice though...
 [TODO: explain better]

 ### High-order components and other patterns